nestthub/v2hub-admin/README.md

 ## Security Notes

-⚠️ Важно:
+⚠️ Important:

-- Не храните secret_key в коде
+- Do not hardcode `secret_key` in source code
-- Используйте env / secret managers
+- Use environment variables / secret managers
-- Только HTTPS в production
+- HTTPS only in production
-- Регулярно ротируйте ключи
+- Rotate keys regularly
-- Admin API имеет полный доступ к системе
+- The Admin API has full access to the system

 ---

 ## License

 MIT

----

 ## Author